opentangerine/ot-clean/README.md

 #### Run

-Go to directory you want to clean and type:
+Go to directory you want to clean and type.
+No worries, by default it is going to display only information what could be cleaned up.
+No data will be lost.

 ```
 ot-clean